ibm-cloud-docs/vpc/file_storage_vpc_profiles.md

 | 4,000-7,999 | 300-40,000 |
 | 8,000-15,999  | 500-64,000 |
 | 16,000-32,000 | 2,000-96,000&sup1; |
-{: caption="Table 2. dp2 file share profile IOPS and capacity ranges" caption-side="top"}
+{: caption="Table 2. dp2 file share profile IOPS and capacity ranges" caption-side="bottom"}

 &sup1;For the 96,000 IOPS to be realized, a single file share must be accessed by multiple virtual server instances.